 4. Meet all certification requirements.

 We strongly encourage students to attend a TEACH workshop.
 After applying for graduation, the PIE Center contacts students to invite them to a workshop.
 In the workshop, students will complete online applications and submit all necessary paperwork to Graduate Admissions for an "institutional recommendation" for certification.
-Directions on how to apply can also be found on the Graduate Admissions webpage.
+Directions on how to apply can also be found on the Teacher Certification page.
 If you need assistance with the TEACH program or have a question about your certification in general, please contact Heidi Audino in the PIE (Pathways Into Education) Center at 442-3529, HAudino@albany.edu, or visit her directly in ED 127.